Open from 6 a.m. to 6 p.m. Central Time.

 Public rosary pilgrimages are held at the shrine each Sunday during May and October.
 In addition, a Benedictine monk of Saint Meinrad Archabbey presides at Mass in the chapel each Saturday.

 8 a.m.
 November through April

 To visit the shrine, follow Indiana 62 east from Saint Meinrad Archabbey (located in St. Meinrad, IN) for about a mile.
-A sign on the left marks the entrance to the shrine.
+Look for the sign that marks the entrance to the shrine.